top of page

 5. Empowerment and Self-Regulation

-Ultimately, nervous system-informed coaching aims to empower clients by helping them understand their nervous system and how it influences their thoughts, feelings, and behaviours.
-Clients are guided to develop self-awareness and self-regulation strategies that enhance their ability to navigate challenges with confidence.
-This includes practicing a range of resources that you can use in your day-to-day, such as EFT tapping, which uses the body (tapping on acupressure points) and brain (affirmations) to shift and regulate uncomfortable emotions and transition to more nourishing ones.
+This includes practicing a range of somatic resources that can be used in daily life, such as EFT tapping.
+This technique uses the body (tapping on acupressure points) and brain (verbalized phrases) to shift and regulate uncomfortable emotions and transition to more nourishing ones.

 Coaching isn't therapy and doesn't address trauma, but our nervous system influences the behaviours and attachments we bring to relationships, work, and personal growth.
 By recognizing and working with the body’s natural responses, nervous system-informed coaching creates a foundation for meaningful, lasting change.